-The prominence of Predictive Maintenance of ATMs In Retail Banking
+The prominence of Predictive Maintenance of ATMs In Banking

-Banks most-often experience prolonged off-time of ATMs due to uncontrollable outages.
-Predictive maintenance helps banks in maintaining an ATM installed base by proving sufficient time to respond to the outages as they occur.
+Banks most often experience prolonged off-time of ATMs due to uncontrollable outages.
+Predictive maintenance helps banks in maintaining an ATM-installed base by proving sufficient time to respond to outages as they occur.
 Rising tickets in advance and alerting service providers before the machine breakdown significantly reduces machine downtime and provides end-users the opportunity to experience the service they are seeking.
 By observing the below figure you can distinguish between reactive maintenance and predictive maintenance for effective understanding.

-Employing a predictive maintenance system can benefit your retail banking needs and help in experiencing:
+Employing a predictive maintenance system can benefit your retail banking needs and help in experience: